Essential Requests

 rsp = card.Transaction(req)

-A qo or qos Notefile that does not use a Note Template is limited to 100 unsynced Notes.
+Notefiles are limited to 100 unsynced Notes (unless you use a Note Template).
 Attempting to add new Notes beyond this limit will result in this error:

 {